Azure/azure-sdk-for-js/sdk/graphrbac/graph/README.md

 ### How to Install

 ```
-npm install @azure/loganalytics
+npm install @azure/graph
 ```

 ### How to use

-#### nodejs - Authentication, client creation and execute query as an example written in TypeScript.
+#### nodejs - Authentication, client creation and get signedInUser as an example written in TypeScript.

 ##### Install @azure/ms-rest-nodeauth